Szmydlo/Green-Screen/README.md

   - &check; Find the pixels that are approximately green/blue
   - &check; Set the opacity of those pixel to zero
   - &check; Add a different background
-- &cross; Blur constant-over-time background (like video calls)
+- &check; Blur constant-over-time background (like video calls)
-  - &cross; Real time computation
+  - &check; Real time computation

 <br />
 <br />